pelias/pelias/INSTALL.md

 OpenStreetMap data.
 The API will also require about 4GB of memory (it used only a few hundred before), to store the needed data for queries.

+Install libpostal following its [installation docs](https://github.com/openvenues/libpostal#installation).
+This will also download the training data, so be sure to have enough free disk space.

 ### Install Point-in-Polygon Service and Interpolation (optional, but recommended)

 Two additional services improve the accuracy of the search results: Point-in-Polygon and Interpolation.